shikharmittal04/epspy/README.rst

 :Name: Extragalactic Point Sources
 :Author: `Shikhar Mittal <https://sites.google.com/view/shikharmittal/home>`_
-:Paper: `Mittal et al. (2024) <https://arxiv.org/abs/2406.17031>`_
+:Paper: `Mittal et al (2024) <https://arxiv.org/abs/2406.17031>`_

 Why do you need this code?
 --------------------------

 Use this code to generate the foregrounds due to extragalactic point sources.

 A cosmological global 21-cm signal hides under foregrounds due to galactic and extragalactic emissions.
 These foregrounds can easily be 4 to 5 orders of magnitude higher than the signal of interest.
-For a reliable inference it is important to accurately model these foregrounds.
-While we have a reasonable understanding of galactic emission (typically fit as log-log polynomial), we do not understand the extragalactic contributions.
+For a reliable inference, it is important to accurately model these foregrounds.
+While we have a reasonable understanding of galactic emission (typically fit as a log-log polynomial), we do not understand the extragalactic contributions.
 This package models the foregrounds due to extragalactic radio sources.

 Read more about it in the paper `Mittal et al (2024) <https://arxiv.org/abs/2406.17031>`_.